dennislee22/dennislee22.github.io/docs/cml/imagep.md

 ![](../../assets/images/cml/output_2_2.png)

-- Explore the time taken to change the background colour using `putpixel()` function.
+- Check out the time taken to change the background colour using `putpixel()` function.

 ```python
 #Replace colour with specific pixel number using putpixel() fn